Forces of Nature (1999 film): Home media

 Forces of Nature was released on DVD, VHS, and LaserDisc on September 14, 1999.

 Reception

 Box office

 Forces of Nature collected $13.5 million during its opening weekend, ranking in first place at the box office above True Crime and Analyze This.
-In its second weekend, it would then earn $9.4 million.
+In its second weekend, it would then earn $9.4 million, beating out newcomers EDtv, The Mod Squad and Doug's 1st Movie.
 The film was overtaken by The Matrix in its third weekend after spending two weeks at the number one spot.

 Critical response

 On Rotten Tomatoes, the film has an approval rating of 46% based on 67 reviews, with an average rating of 5.3/10.
 The website's critics consensus reads, "A distinct lack of chemistry between Ben Affleck and Sandra Bullock, coupled with a screwball sensibility that's a touch too screwy, scupper Forces of Natures modest ambition to serve up romantic charm."
 On Metacritic, the film has a weighted average score of 46 out of 100, based on 26 critics, indicating "mixed or average" reviews.
 Audiences surveyed by CinemaScore gave the film an average grade of "B−" on scale of A+ to F.